dbUnitTest.h

 unsigned testMonitorCount(testMonitor*, unsigned reset)

-Return the number of monitor events which have occured since create, or a previous reset (called reset=1).
+Return the number of monitor events which have occurred since create, or a previous reset (called reset=1).
 Calling w/ reset=0 only returns the count.
 Calling w/ reset=1 resets the count to zero and ensures that the next wait will block unless subsequent events occur.
 Returns the previous count.

 void testSyncCallback(void)